airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 picture.
 For x86 processors, most of the time you will deal with 4-byte numbers (32 bits), because that's the size of the registersregisters.

-Truth, Falsehood, and Binary Numbers
+Truth, Falsehood, and Binary Numbers {#truthbinarynumbers}
 ------------------------------------

 Now we've seen that the computer stores everything as sequences of 1's